 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-Upon its 2005 release, Flowerbomb was described as an oriental scent with a floral heart that is one of the most feminine with a hint of mystery to its base notes.
+Upon its 2005 release, Flowerbomb has described as an oriental scent with a floral heart and a hint of mystery to its base notes.
+An iconic bottle design makes it instantly recognizable in any collection.

 Olivier Polge was not the only perfumer to play a role in the creation of this scent which was created by a team consisting of: